uds5501/mindpalace/_posts/2025-04-19-craq-reading.md

 ![older-commit.png]({{site.baseurl}}/assets/images/posts/2025-04-19-craq-reading/partitioned-node.png)

 ## Is CRAQ self-sufficient?
-To better re-phrase the question, could we just keep the nodes in a chain and let them manage themselves?
+To better re-phrase the question, could we just keep the nodes in a chain and let them manage the roles of each node in the chain and the chain sequence themselves?
 I will refer to this small excerpt from MIT's 6.824 course (Lecture 9)

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/IXHzbCuADt0?si=ASnXkvxXHQXjfKrg&amp;start=4300" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 To answer this question, let's understand what other nodes does an individual node needs to be in contact with.
-Imagine a doubly linked list for better visualization.
+Imagine a doubly linked list for a better visualization.
 1. **Next node** (unless this node is the Tail)
 2. **Previous node** (unless this node is the Head)
 3. **Tail node** (in the event it's the strong consistency setup).